r2llab/testme/README.md

 ## Example

-An example of how to use TestMe for submission and for evaluation in `./example`.
+Example of how to use TestMe for submission and for evaluation in `./examples`.
+The introduction example is `./examples/next-char`.

 ## Considerations for the Grader